chuckcscccl/rustlr/chapterfs.md

 As a unary operator, it should have precedence over \*.
-This means that using operator precedence/associativity declarations for the symbol is not enough.  "-3*5" should be parsed as (-3)\*5 and not as -(3\*5): never mind that they both evaluate to 15: the point is that the parse trees are different.
+This means that using operator precedence/associativity declarations for the symbol is not enough.  "-3*5" should be parsed as (-3)\*5 and not as -(3\*5): never mind that they both evaluate to -15: the point is that the parse trees are different.
 Thus, a precedence level can also be assigned to a *rule*, which is done for the rule for unary minus.
 Without a particular precedence assignment, a rule is assigned the precedence of the highest precedence symbol it finds on the right-hand side.
+Precedence declarations are definitely a *hack*, almost as bad as some parser generators that claim to "work with any grammar".
+They should not be overly relied on.
+One place where it is useful is in disambiguating the *dangling else* problem: assign "else" a higher precedence than "if".
+This will force a *shift* when an "else" is encountered, which means that it will be associated with the nearest "if".

 #### Using C\#